 \section{Abstract}

-In an emerging pandemic, policymakers need to make important decisions with limited information, for example choosing between a mitigation, suppression or elimination strategy.
-These strategies may require trade-offs to be made between the health impact of the pandemic and the economic costs of the interventions introduced in response.
-Mathematical models are a useful tool that can help understand the consequences of alternative policy options on the future dynamics and impact of the epidemic.
-Most models have focused on direct health impacts, neglecting the economic costs of control measures.
-Here, we introduce a model framework that captures both health and economic costs.
-We use this framework to compare the expected aggregate costs of mitigation, suppression and elimination strategies, across a range of different epidemiological and economic parameters.
+In an emerging pandemic, policymakers need to make decisions with limited information and requiring trade-offs between the health impact of the pandemic and the economic costs of the response.
+Most mathematical models have focused on direct health impacts, neglecting the economic costs of control measures.
+Here, we introduce a framework that captures both health and economic costs and compare the expected aggregate costs of alternative strategies across a range of epidemiological and economic parameters.
 We find that for diseases with low severity, mitigation tends to be the most cost-effective option.
-For more severe diseases, suppression tends to be most cost effective if the basic reproduction number $R_0$ is relatively low, while elimination tends to be more cost-effective if $R_0$ is high.
-We use the example of New Zealand's elimination response to the Covid-19 pandemic in 2020 to anchor our framework to a real-world case study.
+For more severe diseases, suppression tends to be most cost-effective if the basic reproduction number $R_0$ is relatively low, while elimination tends to be more cost-effective if $R_0$ is high.
+We use the example of New Zealand's response to the Covid-19 pandemic in 2020 to anchor our framework to a real-world case study.
 We find that parameter estimates for Covid-19 in New Zealand put it close to or above the threshold at which elimination becomes more cost-effective than mitigation.
-We conclude that our proposed framework holds promise as a decision-support tool for future pandemic threats, although further work is needed to account for population heterogeneity and other factors relevant to decision-making.
+We conclude that our proposed framework holds promise as a decision-support tool for pandemic threats, with further work needed to account for population heterogeneity and other factors relevant to decision-making.